BeccaHyland/api_coat_or_no_coat/README.md

 CONC saves users time and energy on busy mornings with a customizable daily alert that recommends outerwear based on the weather. (front end in development)

-[Visit Coat or No Coat!](https://beccahyland.github.io/frontend_coat_or_no_coat/) Check out the register screen and click the button to the homepage to see the current static style.
+[Visit Coat or No Coat]'s front end!(https://beccahyland.github.io/frontend_coat_or_no_coat/) *(currently in development) Check out the register screen and click the button to the homepage to see the current static style.
+You can see the front end code [here](https://github.com/BeccaHyland/frontend_coat_or_no_coat).

 ## Using CONC's Endpoints
 This API backend is deployed here: https://secret-ocean-30502.herokuapp.com/